-Expelled Students: If a former student was expelled from KIPP Texas and wants to return for the current or following school year, their parent/guardian must submit a new application.
+Expelled Students: If a former student was expelled from KIPP Texas and wants to return for the current or following school year following the period of expulsion, their parent/guardian must submit a new application.
 If they apply before the lottery deadline, the application will go through the lottery.
 For all expelled students who are pre-offered a seat (status before communication to families), their offer will be placed in rescind status.
-Their SchoolMint account will include a note stating their expulsion time period and that the family can reapply on the expulsion end date.
-When their expulsion time concludes, if the family is interested in returning, they must notify the school by calling the front office.
+Their SchoolMint account will include a note stating their expulsion time period and that the family can reapply on the expulsion or removal end date.
+When their expulsion time concludes, if the family is interested in returning, in addition to reapplying through the lottery process, they should notify the school by calling the front office, and attending a restorative meeting with key school personnel.
 Similar to any former student, the family can then submit a new application.
 It will be placed in the order in which it is received.